SAIC-iSmart-API/saic-home-assistant-addon/README.md

 # saic-home-assistant-addon
 SAIC-iSmart-API repository for Home Assistant OS (HASS.IO)

-### !!Attention: These addons are build for european users!!
+### !!Attention: These addons are build for european users.
+Change your URI with the SAIC_URI option!!

 # Installation